-The Institute's endowment consists of five donor-restricted endowment funds: the Le Cam Endowment; the Blackwell Lecture Endowment; the IMS Lawrence D. Brown Ph.D.
-Student Award Endowment; the Peter Gavin Hall IMS Early Career Prize Endowment; and the IMS Grace Wahba Award and Lecture Endowment (see Note 9), established in order to fund lectures at scientific conferences and awards for excellence in research.
-As required by GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+The Institute's endowment consists of six donor-restricted endowment funds: the Le Cam Endowment; the Blackwell Lecture Endowment; the IMS Lawrence D. Brown Ph.D.
+Student Award Endowment; the Peter Gavin Hall IMS Early Career Prize Endowment; the IMS Grace Wahba Award and Lecture Endowment; and the IMS Open Access Endowment (see Note 9), established in order to fund lectures at scientific conferences, awards for excellence in research, and ongoing operation of the Institute's open access publications.
+During the year ended December 31, 2022, the Council elected to make the Council-designated Open Access Fund an endowment named the IMS Open Access Endowment and subsequently reclassified \$1,000,000 of undesignated net assets to the endowment.
+As required by GAAP, net assets associated with endowment funds, including funds designated by the Council, are classified and reported based on the existence or absence of donor-imposed restrictions.